er-komaljain/S3Assignment/README.md

 To upload a file :
 *POST http://localhost:8080/s3/upload
-        ** Pass the file as form-data with key `file` ** Returns unique token as string
+    * Pass the file as form-data with key `file`
+    * Returns unique token as string

 *GET http://localhost:8080/s3/{uniqueToken}
-    ** Returns Presigned URL as string with a validity of one minute
+    * Returns Pre signed URL as string with a validity of one minute